 - Refer to services such as: HiSet tutoring, employment services/vocational training, parenting classes, housing assistance

-- Drug/alcohol testing
+- Random drug/alcohol testing

 Program participation lasts for 90 days to 18 months based on compliance and clinical improvement.